Colorado Court Rules

 (e) This Rule does not supersede or limit a lawyer's obligations to retain a client's file that are imposed by law, court order, or rules of a tribunal.

-Source: Entire rule and comment added and effective February 10, 2011; Comments and amended, effective April 6, 2016.
+History.
+Entire rule and comment added and effective February 10, 2011.

 Rule 1.16A is not intended to impose an obligation on a lawyer to preserve documents that the lawyer would not normally preserve, such as multiple copies or drafts of the same document.
 A client's files, within the meaning of Rule 1.16A, consist of those things, such as papers and electronic data, relating to a matter that the lawyer would usually maintain in the ordinary course of practice.
 A lawyer's obligations with respect to client "property" are distinct.
 Those obligations are addressed in Rules 1.15A and 1.16(d).
 "Property" generally refers to jewelry and other valuables entrusted to the lawyer by the client, as well as documents having intrinsic value or directly affecting valuable rights, such as securities, negotiable instruments, deeds, and wills.